Hawley presses Blinken to prioritize arming Taiwan over Ukraine

 “Seizing Taiwan is Beijing’s next step toward dominating the Indo-Pacific region,” he said.
 “If Beijing succeeds, it would have dire ramifications for Americans’ national security, as well as our economic security and freedom of action.”

-Hawley said the Biden administration is prioritizing Ukraine over our own “vital security interests” in Asia, a strategy he said is not sustainable.
+Hawley said the Biden administration is prioritizing Ukraine over our the United States’ “vital security interests” in Asia, a strategy he said is not sustainable.
 He pointed to comments in which Blinken noted the Chinese government is determined to accomplish “reunification” on a faster timeline.

 Hawley said the U.S.-China Economic and Security Review Commission, an independent government agency that submits annual reports to Congress on the U.S.-Chinese relationship, found that the direction of existing stocks of munitions and arms to Ukraine and supply issues stemming from the COVID-19 pandemic have caused a backlog in delivering weapons that were approved for sale to Taiwan.